willianathompson/configure-ad/README.md

 </p>
 <p>

-The necessary Domain credentials are entered, and after restarting the VM, users can log in using domain credentials (mydomain.com\labuser).
+The necessary Domain credentials are entered, and after restarting the VM, labuser can log in using domain credentials `mydomain.com\labuser`.
 </p>
 <p>